-First, Bettas are not fond of loud noises, so try to put their tanks in a quiet room or area in order to reduce their stress.
-Second, Bettas are jumpers that often come to the surface, so you want to make sure you have a tight-fitting lid.
+First, bettas are not fond of loud noises, so try to put their tanks in a quiet room or area in order to reduce their stress.
+Second, bettas are jumpers that often come to the surface, so you want to make sure you have a tight-fitting lid.

-Inside the tank, beginning with the substrate, Paradise Bettas need a soft substrate such as pebbles or sand.
+Inside the tank, beginning with the substrate, paradise bettas need a soft substrate such as pebbles or sand.
 Their fins and tails are long and flowing, so it’s important to protect them from a rough substrate that might damage or cut them.
 Lay an inch or two of the substrate along the tank floor.

 You’ll also need a good filter; please don’t try to raise these fish without a filter.
 However, they don’t like a very strong current, so you can place a plant in front of the filter uptake to disperse the water flow.

-Choose artificial light over direct sunlight for Paradise Bettas.
+Choose artificial light over direct sunlight for paradise bettas.
 They like moderate to strong lighting, but prefer an LED or luminescent light to sunlight.

 You should also invest in a submersible water heater as these fish need tropical temperatures.

-Your Betta fish will appreciate plants: I recommend live plants as they help to clean the tank and also won’t scratch the fish as some artificial plants can.
+Your betta fish will appreciate plants: I recommend live plants as they help to clean the tank and also won’t scratch the fish as some artificial plants can.

-Read Related Topic: The Complete Guide to Pajama Cardinal Care
+Read Related Topic: Pajama Cardinal

 Consistency is the number one factor when it comes to water parameters.
 A sudden or drastic change, even within the acceptable parameters, can cause illness or death.
 This is why I suggested the heater and filter in the previous section.
 It’s also important to check the water levels regularly.